 Risk Mitigation Strategy Likelihood of Occurrence Impact of Occurrence Original Cost Estimates The risk that original cost estimates are lower than bids received.
-Recent letting of this project was not awarded due to the original cost estimate being lower than bids received, believed to be due to inflation in material costs.
-Those inflated costs have been considered.
-Should the bids be greater than the engineer's estimate on the reletting, the state will revise its financial plans, accordingly, including additional state and federal funding.
-It is the expectation of the Project Sponsor that the planned procurement approach will help to accelerate project delivery and, in turn, reduce costs, which should help to maximize the scope delivered for the contract price.
+This project is near \$100M.
+At a time when inflation of material costs and contractor availability has become a challenge.
+A project of this magnitude might not draw more than 3 bids.
+Should that prove to be the case, the State will revise its financial plan, accordingly, including the possible inclusion of additional State and Federal funding.
 Medium Low Inflation Highway construction inflation has been very volatile over the past several years and could significantly increase the cost of the Project.
 Reasonable inflationary assumptions based on recent and historical trends in construction inflation have been included in current cost estimates.
-These estimates consider current low commodity prices and relatively high unemployment rates which are expected to result in favorable contract pricing.
-Medium Medium Cost Overruns During Construction Cost overruns after start of construction could result in insufficient upfront funds to complete the project.
+These estimates consider current commodity prices and unemployment rates.
+Medium Medium Cost Overruns During Construct tion Cost overruns after start of construction could result in insufficient upfront funds to complete the project.
 A DBB or progress payment concession structure helps transfer much of this risk from the public to the private sector successful proposer.
-Medium Low Materials Supply Chain
+A longer construction schedule of three seasons is also being vetted that would provide flexibility for the successful proposer.
+Medium Low